Whistle Blower Policy

 Purpose:

-OIT believes in the conduct of its operations in a fair and transparent manner by adopting highest standards of professionalism, integrity, honesty and ethical behavior.
-Toward this end, OIT’s Whistle Blower Policy provides a platform for its’ Directors, Employees, Clients, Customers and Other Stakeholders to raise genuine concerns and grievances by internally disclosing information which they believe show serious malpractice, impropriety, abuse or wrongdoing within the Company, or in the dealings of the Company with other persons or constitutes a violation of OIT’s Code of Business Conduct and Ethics Policy without fear of reprisal or victimization.
+OIT believes in the conduct of its operations in a fair and transparent manner by adopting the highest standards of professionalism, integrity, honesty, and ethical behavior.
+Toward this end, OIT’s Whistle Blower Policy provides a platform for its Directors, Employees, Clients, Customers, and Other Stakeholders to raise genuine concerns and grievances by internally disclosing information that they believe show serious malpractice, impropriety, abuse, or wrongdoing within the Company, or in the dealings of the Company with other persons or constitutes a violation of OIT’s Code of Business Conduct and Ethics Policy without fear of reprisal or victimization.

 Policy Objectives: